The right brokerage is key to making the most of your investments.

 - Start the transfer by notifying your new brokerage and sending your statement.

-After that, the new brokerage will handle all the details.
-So while you will be required to do some legwork, it’s no more than what you’re likely already doing as an engaged investor: reading up on your investment options and considering the costs and benefits of making one choice versus another.
+This is likely no more than what you’re already doing as an engaged investor: researching your options and considering the costs and benefits of making one choice versus another.

 Myth 2: You’ll have to pay taxes

-If you do an in-kind transfer, meaning you transfer your stocks at one brokerage to another brokerage, you won’t pay taxes because the transfer isn’t considered a taxable event.
+For example, if you do an in-kind transfer, meaning you transfer your stocks from one brokerage to another brokerage, you won’t pay taxes because the transfer isn’t considered a taxable event.

 Myth 3: The fees aren’t worth it

-Another common refrain we hear from folks considering brokerage account transfers is that the fees – that is, the fees you’d pay to your current brokerage to close or transfer your account – aren’t worth it.
+Another common myth we hear from investors considering a brokerage account transfer is that the fees (the fees you’d pay to your current brokerage to close or transfer your account) aren’t worth it.

-- You can recoup the transfer fees via lower platform fees.
-Transfer fees typically range from $50 to $100.
-If you’re transferring from a brokerage that charges fees for account management or purchasing new securities to a brokerage that charges lower fees or no fees at all, you will likely make up that difference quickly (depending on how much money you have in your account and how often you update your portfolio).
+If you’re transferring from a brokerage that charges fees for account management or purchasing new securities to a brokerage that charges lower (or no) fees, you could make up that difference quickly.

 Myth 4: You’ll lose your transaction history